We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 1. Higher Cost of Living

-This also means you’re more likely to be sharing life with a roommate in order to pay a reasonable rent.
+As a general rule, the biggest cities have the highest costs of living in the United States, like Los Angeles, New York City, Miami, Denver and others.
+This also means you’re more likely to be sharing life with a roommate to pay a reasonable rent.
 It’s increasingly difficult to find an affordable apartment in the biggest cities.
-If you’re looking to live alone, then you may want to seriously rethink moving to the city.
+If you’re looking to live alone, then you may want to seriously rethink moving to the city — unless you can afford it.

 More than this, you have other life expenses you need to consider when making the move to a major metro area.
 Dining, groceries and entertainment are usually more expensive in the city, and you might find yourself spending more than you’d like for a night out.
 While you have more options — an attractive advantage of city living — these options come at a price that some people would rather not pay.